 When director D. W. Griffiths’ epic film, Birth of a Nation was released in 1915, it was so successful, it toured non-stop for years.
 And it became practically a recruiting drive for reviving the Klan.
 Griffiths dressed them in costumes they’d never worn, a unified presence they never had and, of course, the whole, heroic, mystical-knightly, patriotic, racist sense of a noble past that justified their efforts to achieve a grand, pure future for America.

 But Linda Gordon says, the man who actually re-invented the Klan, William J. Simmons, deliberately created it as a fraternal organization and political machine.
 The ’20s was the great age of fraternal organizations like the Masons, the Oddfellows, the Elks, the Knights of Columbus, the Knights of Pythias.
 The Klan fit right in with many Americans who wanted to network, to join social groups, to find business partners, to associate with people of similar backgrounds — partly because this was an age when radio was the only true mass medium.
-If Catholics had the Knights of Columbus and African-Americans had the Knights of Pythias, why couldn’t white Protestants have the Knights of the KKK?
+If Catholics had the Knights of Columbus and Black Americans had the Knights of Pythias, why couldn’t white Protestants have the Knights of the KKK?